Leone25/Sitelink/README.md

   8. Congratulation, your bot is up and running!

 ## To do stuff
- - Make the bot automaticly send message that hasn't been send to the db on boot
  - Make the bot update data in the database if someone edits a message( and probably add a parameter on the db for the edited timestamp)
  - Automatically delete from database if message is removed on Discord